Programmatic Advertising

 • Whether scroll behavior or layout shifts move the creative out of view?

 The process relies on intersection ratios, viewport coordinates, render events, and scroll deltas.
-Some variation exists across vendors due to differences in sampling and browser APIs; however, the core reasoning remains consistent: confirm the pixel percentage and duration.
+Some variation exists across vendors due to differences in sampling and browser APIs.
+However, the core reasoning remains consistent: confirm the pixel percentage and duration.

 Ad Viewability Benchmarks and Standards (MRC, IAB)